fly-apps/grpc-service/README.md

 Because the gRPC services uses HTTP/2, you can't make requests to it from inside a browser — there are currently no browser APIs that allow direct and full control of a HTTP/2 connection.
 To enable use inside a browser, there's a [gRPC-Web](https://grpc.io/docs/languages/web/) specification that converts a normal HTTP/1.1 request to and from the gRPC HTTP/2 format.
 Multiple proxy servers that implement the spec are available, like [Envoy](https://grpc.io/docs/languages/web/basics/#configure-the-envoy-proxy) and [grpcwebproxy](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) (which we've deployed here).
 We've generated JS code for our gRPC definition using the instructions [on the official gRPC-Web example page](https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld#generate-protobuf-messages-and-client-service-stub), so let's see how to use it.

- In the `web-proxy` folder, the `client.js` file calls the two methods of our servcie and writes the output into `console.log`.
-You can change the following line:
+ In the `web-proxy` folder, the [`client.js`](https://github.com/fly-examples/grpc-service/blob/master/web-proxy/client.js) file calls the two methods of our service and writes the output into `console.log`.
+You can change the following [line](https://github.com/fly-examples/grpc-service/blob/master/web-proxy/client.js#L4):

 ```js
  var client = new MainServiceClient('https://grpc-web-proxy-test.fly.dev:443');